314lipczuk/ODE_project_report/main.typ

 )

 Third pattern incorporated into the pipeline was a ramp pattern.
-This pattern starts by running a light pulse every minute, and increasing the pulse width with every subsequent actication, starting from 0 and ending at 700ms pulse width, resulting in overall ramp shape of the activation curve over time.
+This pattern starts by running a light pulse every minute, and increasing the pulse width with every subsequent activation, starting from 0 and ending at 700ms pulse width, resulting in overall ramp shape of the activation curve over time.

 #figure(